 There’s a £100 fine if you submit your tax return up to 3 months after the 31st Jan deadline and more if it’s later than that.

 You always submit information for the tax year just gone – so in October 2018 (if doing a paper return) or January 2019 (if doing an online return) you’re submitting financial information for the period April 6th 2017 until April 5th 2018.

 You have to pay ahead

-UK tax laws are a complete ball ache and things like personal allowances and NI rates often change each financial year.
-However, you really do need to make sure you keep on top of this stuff because HMRC are serious folk and they do not take ignorance as an excuse.
+UK tax laws are a complete ball ache and things like personal allowances and NI rates usually change each financial year.
+I’m afraid you do need to make sure you stay on top of this stuff because HMRC are serious folk and they do not take ignorance as an excuse.

 You should always check with HMRC if there’s anything you’re not sure about – or pay an accountant to make sure you’re compliant.
 HMRC have an online chat service and loads of training videos to help you.